More Than Home Building: Understanding New Story’s Success

 How do you house one million people by 2030?
 You change the game.

-With 3 billion people, or 40 percent of the world’s population, projected to need affordable housing by 2030, the issue of global homelessness demands attention.
-Yet, the sheer scope of the problem seems incredibly daunting.
+With 3 billion people (40 percent of the world’s population) projected to need affordable housing by 2030, the issue of global homelessness demands attention, and better home building methods.
+But the sheer scope of the problem seems incredibly daunting.
 Many nonprofits have sought to find solutions without lasting success.

 Creating a New Story